distic/workie/README.md

 # Workie

-An open source project management tool for the web.
+An open source project management tool for everyone.